rshahbazov23/PC_Builder/README.md

 ### 2. Configure Environment Variables

-Copy the example environment file and edit it with your MySQL credentials:
+Copy the example environment file and edit it with your PostgreSQL credentials:

 ```bash
 cp env.example .env.local